osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 ## Linux

-1. To delete OSIsoft adapter software from a Linux device, open a terminal window and run the following command:
+1. To delete PI Adapter software from a Linux device, open a terminal window and run the following command:

     ```bash
     sudo apt remove osisoft.adapter.<AdapterName>